mdschulz1973/Unit-1-Homework-Assignment-FinTech-Case-Study/CaseStudy - body.md

 *  The only impact so far has been to spur regulators in Colorado to begin drafting their own charter for similar businesses.
 Kraken is not open for business yet, but is in the process of completing pre-opening activities.

-* How is your company performing, based on these metrics?
+*   One core metric to watch is the number times and how much coin is stolen during hacks.
+For Kraken, that is zero times and zero currency.
 Kraken Exchange is rated in the top 10 exchanges by trading volume and has a reputation as one of the heavywieghts in the space.
 Kraken Financial has a SPDI charter so they are literally without peers.

 ## Recommendations

 * Kraken already offers everything they can possibly, legally offer to customers.
-There's nothing I could add to their slate of products.
+There's nothing I could add to their slate of products without a lot more time invested in reporting on this space.